Change requires the involvement of local people

 Listen, inform, convince

-- Strategic communications consultancy: Developing tailored communications strategies that specifically address all target groups and build trust.
+- Strategic communication consultancy: Developing tailored communication strategies that specifically address all target groups and build trust.

-- Transparent information policy: Formats tailored to the target audience and designed for easy understanding ensure comprehensive and timely information, so that local people are informed early, transparently and comprehensively.
+- Transparent information policy: Formats tailored to the target audience and presented in an accessible manner ensure comprehensive and timely information, so that local people are informed early on, transparently and comprehensively.

 - Dialogue and participation: Participatory formats create spaces for exchange, allow questions to be asked and take concerns seriously – this strengthens acceptance and can mobilise support.